battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 In functional programming, it's common to use parser combinators that combine small basic parsers to build a complex ruleset.
 Erik Meijers functional programming MOOC at edX recently covered the topic, closely following Graham Hutton's great book "Programming in Haskell".

-Let's see how parser combinators can be used in an (admittedly easy) context:
+Let's see how parser combinators can be used in an (admittedly simple) context.

 One of our customers runs a fascinating webservice: Using a straightforward URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.